2021 NRL Grand Final: Background

 During the regular season, the two teams faced each other twice.
 In round 11, the Panthers defeated the Rabbitohs 56–12 at Apex Oval.
 In round 23, the Panthers won 25–12 at Suncorp Stadium.
 However, in a major upset in the first week of the finals Series, South Sydney defeated Penrith 16–10 at Queensland Country Bank Stadium in the Qualifying Final and advanced straight to the Preliminary Finals two weeks later, beating Manly Warringah Sea Eagles 36–16 at Suncorp Stadium to advance to the Grand Final.
 After losing to Souths, Penrith defeated Parramatta Eels 8–6 in the Semi-Finals one week later at BB Print Stadium.
-The following week, Penrith defeated the minor premiers Melbourne Storm 10–6 in what was seen as a rematch of the previous year's grand final, during the Preliminary Final at Suncorp Stadium, to advance to the Grand Final.
+In what was a rematch of the previous year's grand final, Penrith defeated minor premiers Melbourne Storm 10–6 in the Preliminary Final at Suncorp Stadium to advance to the Grand Final.

+Prior to the match, Michael McGowan writing for the Guardian Australia explained how South Sydney represents rugby league's blue collar past, and how Penrith better embody it in 2021.
+Prior to the creation of the NRL in 1998, South Sydney had won 20 premierships, with their first coming in the inaugural 1908 season, and final coming in 1971.
+Souths had only won one premiership during the NRL-era in the 2014 NRL Grand Final.
+While prior to this match, Penrith had won a total of two premierships, with their first coming in 1991, and second coming in 2003.
+This Grand Final marked the start of four consecutive Grand Final victories for Penrith after losing in 2020.
+The Penrith junior system is also widely regarded to produce the best talent in the modern game, and the team is widely regarded to have the best homegrown talent in the modern game due to the population demographics of their geographical district.
+This trend of the best rugby league talent being considered to be from heavily blue collar areas reflects the widely held belief that rugby league has working class roots.

 Pre-match

 Broadcasting

-The match will be broadcast live on the Nine Network and delayed on Fox League in Australia and Sky Sport in New Zealand.
-Radio broadcasters include ABC, Triple M, 2GB, SEN and Koori Radio.
+The match was broadcast live on the Nine Network and delayed on Fox League in Australia and Sky Sport in New Zealand.
+Radio broadcasters included ABC, Triple M, 2GB, SEN and Koori Radio.

 Entertainment

 Officiating

+Gerard Sutton was appointed to his seventh NRL Grand Final.